sandragodinhosilva/melange/README.md

 - intermediate files - including different file types (e.g. GenBank, GFFF, etc);
 - descriptive file (e.g. *Pfam_description.csv*) containing a summarized description of each annotation ID;
 - *statistics.csv* - % of Orfs annotated with each database;
-- folder *Orf_per_genome*: each genome has a unique file containing all orfs identified by Prokka and the subsequent annotations with the four different databases.
+- folder *Orf_per_genome*: each genome has a unique file containing all orfs identified by Prokka and the subsequent annotations with the selected functional  databases.

 ## 4 Usage